11 Common JAMB 2026 Mistakes and How to Avoid Them

 Why it’s risky:

-- You lose access to your CAPS profile.
+• You could lose access to your profile permanently.

 Tip:

-- Use your personal SIM card linked to your NIN.
+• Use your own SIM card, preferably linked to your NIN.

 Spelling Errors During Registration